 Fictitious Asset is a fake asset that does not have physical existent, and it does not meet the requirement of the intangible asset, so technical it is not the asset at all.
 However, the company presents it in the balance sheet as an asset due to its huge amount of expense which cannot claim in the income statement as it will cause a huge loss.

-Fictitious assets are not the asset in business and there is no realizable value besides the cash outflow.
-It supposes to classify into expenses, but the company decides not to do so.
+Fictitious assets are not the assets in business and they do not have realizable value besides the cash outflow.
+They suppos to classify as expenses, but the company decides not to do so.

-The purpose of Fictitious Asset is to delay the recognition of the expense and defer it to the future period.
-The company does not acquire this asset.
+The purpose of Fictitious Asset is to delay the recognition of the expense and defer it to the next accounting period.
 It is the accounting treatment that results from the adjustment of expense into the asset account.

 Fictitious Assets Example